pandit0305/kfc-clone-app/README.md

 <img src="https://github.com/pandit0305/kfc-clone-app/blob/main/menu_page.png"/>

 # Login Page
-### user can login with mobile no and receive otp on that number, But this functionality will work on localhost.
+### User can login with mobile no and receive otp on that number, But this functionality will work on localhost.
 This functionality is created with the help of firebase.
 <img src="https://github.com/pandit0305/kfc-clone-app/blob/main/login_page.png"/>

 # Add to cart page